Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Flesh Golem.md

     \ the golem ceases being berserk.
 If it takes damage while still at 40 hit points\
     \ or fewer, the golem might go berserk again."
   "name": "Berserk"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the golem takes fire damage, it has disadvantage on attack rolls and\
+- "desc": "If the golem takes fire damage, it has disadvantage on attack rolls and\
     \ ability checks until the end of its next turn."
   "name": "Aversion of Fire"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem is immune to any spell or effect that would alter its form."
+- "desc": "The golem is immune to any spell or effect that would alter its form."
   "name": "Immutable Form"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Whenever the golem is subjected to lightning damage, it takes no damage\
+- "desc": "Whenever the golem is subjected to lightning damage, it takes no damage\
     \ and instead regains a number of hit points equal to the lightning damage dealt."
   "name": "Lightning Absorption"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem has advantage on saving throws against spells and other magical\
+- "desc": "The golem has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem's weapon attacks are magical."
+- "desc": "The golem's weapon attacks are magical."
   "name": "Magic Weapons"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem makes two slam attacks."
+- "desc": "The golem makes two slam attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+7 (+7 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+7 (+7 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d8 + 4|avg (2d8 + 4) bludgeoning damage."
+    \ Hit: 13 (dice: 2d8 + 4|avg (2d8 + 4)) bludgeoning damage."
   "name": "Slam"
 "source":
 - "MM"